shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

 2. ##### Tagged item is moved to DryGoods (departure from Receiving-Exiting and arrival in DryGoods) Now move the tag from the Receiving-Exiting sensor to the DryGoods sensor.
-Since these sensors are in different facilities, the events generated will be a 'departure' from Receiving-Exiting and an 'arrival' into DryGoods.
+Since these sensors are in the same facility, a 'moved' event will be generated.
 It may take a few moments for the event(s) to be generated as the algorithm uses time-weighted RSSI averages to determine the tag location.
 From the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag has changed locations to the second sensor (DryGoods) and that the tag state has changed to PRESENT.
     Verify the receipt of the MQTT event message.